-- Discoverability: decide whether your teen's account is private (your teen decides who can see their content) or public (anyone can search and view content)
+- Discoverability: Decide whether your teen's account is private (your teen decides who can see their content) or public (anyone can view their content).

-- Comments: Control who can comment on your teen's videos (Everyone, Friends, no one)
+- Comments: Decide who can comment on your teen's videos.

-To enable Family Pairing, two devices are required: a parent or guardian's logged-in TikTok account as well as the teen's logged-in TikTok account.
+To turn on Family Pairing, two devices are required: a parent or guardian's logged-in TikTok account as well as the teen's logged-in TikTok account.
 On both devices, navigate to the Content & Activity settings to begin the Family Pairing process.
-Teens must scan a QR code that is displayed from their parent or guardian's account in-app to pair the accounts and enable Family Pairing features.
+Teens must scan a QR code that is displayed from their parent or guardian's account in-app to pair the accounts and turn on Family Pairing features.

 How can my teen control who sees their videos and sends them messages?

-In addition to Family Pairing, we have a number of tools in place to help you control your teen's experience, including limiting who can see their uploaded content, follow them, and send them messages by making their account private.
+In addition to Family Pairing, we have a number of tools in place which you and your teen can review together to manage your teen's experience, including limiting who can see their uploaded content, follow them, and send them messages by making their account private.
 With a private account, your teen can approve or deny followers and restrict their uploaded content and incoming messages to followers only.
 If your teen has a public profile, anyone signed into TikTok can view that user’s public videos.
 However, only approved followers can send them a message.
 Whether users choose to have a public or a private account, they can always: